FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/_index.md

 > **Note**
 >
-> When using Central Governance or Flow Manager with Transfer CFT, the CFTPROT, CFTSEND CFTRECV objects are managed by the governance service.
+> Note: When using Central Governance or Flow Manager with Transfer CFT, the CFTPROT, CFTSEND CFTRECV objects are managed by the governance service.
 This means that some parameters described in this section are not applicable or should not be edited.